 Equipment that has been constructed by SIRRA typically includes strippers and scrubbers, droplet separators, small clarifiers, and various reactors.
 Apparatus is constructed tailor-made to the requirements of customers and the intended purpose of the item in question.
-The principal materials are weldable polymers.
-The advantages of using these materials are, beyond their moderate cost, their excellent chemical resistance levels.
+The principal materials are weldable polymers, but also stainless and acid resistant steels are used.
+The advantage of using polymers is, beyond their moderate cost, their excellent chemical resistance.
 Equipment is constructed from pilot plant scale up to small industrial scale.
 Shown below are some examples of equipment that has been constructed by SIRRA.

 With pilot plants a process idea can be brought closer to industrial application than is possible with laboratory glassware.
 SIRRA’s apparatus is constructed very close to the way in which its full scale process plant equivalents are constructed, thereby showing, for example, the dynamics and capacity of the process, crystal sizes and habits, encrustation, and other features that are not revealed with glassware.
 When it comes to clarifying studies, transparent equipment can be constructed which allows a visual observation to be made of the progress of sedimentation where this would not otherwise be possible in industrial plants, and it also allows samples to be taken at various depths.
 Shown below are plants for stripping and absorption, which are applied in research into the removal of ammonia from biofuels.